 This was published near a month before the STRIKE.
-Now, Acland has never contradicted it.
+New.
+Acland has never contradicted it.
 He dare not do it!!
-Even in the "Conference" itself, so lately as the from Liverpool, is reported to have said :- in the face before we give the slightest credence to a charge un upported by any other evidence, and utterly irreconcilable with plain and palpable facts."
-Is the charge "unsupported by any other evidence"!
-Is it "utterly irreconcilable with plain and palpable facts' !
-Is it irreconcilable with the facts we have been narrating?
-Is it irreconcilable Many Jones, Bristol.-We cannot insert the com by his comrades.
-The spirit of the crowd was still with the incendiary teachings of the Globe, Chronicle and Sun?
-And, by the bye, talking of incendiarism brings to our mind a recollection of the dodges way of abolishing the Corn Laws." brings to our mind a recollection of the dodges "That the Corn Law could not be imposed with and shifts of Master Weekly Chronicle himself, to make the most of it, he printed a huge poster, in which the word SWING was the most striking line.
-With these posters he covered the entire of his shop window in the Strand; and the effect upon the passers by on the other side was that the word Swing appeared in something like the following manner:-
+Even in the "Conference" itself, so lately as the dence"!
+Is it "utterly irreconcilable with plain facts we have been narrating!
+Is it irreconcilable with the incendiary teachings of the Globe, Chronicle and Sun?
+And, by the bye, talking of incendiarism brings to our mind a recollection of the dodges and shifts of Master Weekly Chronicle himself. respecting the Swing incitements in the beginning of the present year.
+The Weckly Chronicle was, by no means, the last in the field at that game.
+He seemed as if he received a God-send, in the South. apparently the work of incendiarism; and, to make the most of it, he printed a huge poster, in which the word SWING was the most striking line.
+With these posters he covered the entire of his shop window in the Strand; and the effect upon the passers by on the other side was, that the word Swing appeared in something like the following manner :--